Simplicial cochain algebras for diffeological spaces: Proofs

 \begin{proof}[Proof of Proposition \ref{prop:alpha_beta}] We consider the diagram

-The method of acyclic models implies that the restriction $(j^*) : {\mathbb Z}S_\bullet^D(X) \to {\mathbb Z}S_\bullet^\infty(X)$ is a quasi-isomorphism and then so is the map $(j^*)^*$ in the right hand side.
+By Lemmas \ref{lem:acyclic} and \ref{lem:representable}, we see that the method of acyclic models is applicable to the complexes ${\mathbb Z}S_\bullet^D(X)$ and ${\mathbb Z}S_\bullet^\infty(X)$.
+Then this yields that the restriction $(j^*) : {\mathbb Z}S_\bullet^D(X) \to {\mathbb Z}S_\bullet^\infty(X)$ is a quasi-isomorphism and then so is the map $(j^*)^*$ on the right hand side.
 It follows that the center triangle and square are commutative by the definition of the integration map; see (3.1).
 The commutative diagram (3.2) implies that the integration maps are quasi-isomorphisms.
-Then we see that maps $(j^*)_*$ and $(j^*)^*$ in the left hand side are quasi-isomorphisms.
-Moreover, the direct calculation indicates that $(j^*)^*\circ \int_* \circ \alpha' = \int_*\circ \alpha$.
-Therefore, the left triangle is commutative on the cohomology.
+Then we see that maps $(j^*)_*$ and $(j^*)^*$ on the left hand side are quasi-isomorphisms.
+Moreover, a direct calculation indicates that $(j^*)^*\circ \int_* \circ \alpha' = \int_*\circ \alpha$.
+Therefore, the left triangle is commutative on cohomology.
 This completes the proof. \end{proof}